Odd Rogue Deck List Guide (The Boomsday Project October 2018)

 Odd Rogue has an irregular mulligan strategy due to the deck building restrictions of Baku the Mooneater.
 You will often want to use your Hero Power on turn 2 and every other turn thereafter, which will have an impact on your Mana available when trying to plan out an optimal Mana curve.

-You should look for multiple 1-drops in your opening hand such as Mecharoo, Argent Squire, or Fire Fly in your opening hand to help fit around your Hero Power usage.
+You should look for multiple 1-drops in your opening hand such as Argent Squire or Fire Fly to help fit around your Hero Power usage.
 You should also try to find a strong turn 3 play such as Hench-Clan Thug or Vicious Fledgling.

 4. Odd Rogue Strategy